jorgegabrielvm/Python/README.md

 Each folder contains a Python project

 ## 1. Collecting_Jobs_data_Using_API-Questions
-Collecting data, editing it through dataframes and saving the results to excel
+Collecting data through APIs, editing it with Dataframes and saving the results to Excel

 ## 2. House Sales in King County, USA
 Basic Data Science Project